Paracentral disc extrusion

 This type of herniated disc occurs when the inner material of a disc seeps through a tear in the tough outer disc wall.
 The tear in the disc can be due to sudden injury from trauma or more often, gradual deterioration from age.

 For many people, paracentral disc extrusion goes unnoticed because it has no symptoms on its own.
 However, if the any disc material touches or presses against the spinal cord or a nearby nerve root, severe pain and symptoms can occur.

 Symptoms of paracentral disc extrusion

-A herniated disc can occur at any level of the spine, but is most frequently experienced in the cervical (neck) and lumbar (lower back) regions of the spine.
-This is due to years of wear and tear associated with twisting, bending, and other movements performed by the neck and lower back.
+A herniated disc can happen at any level of the spine, but is most frequently experienced in the cervical (neck) and lumbar (lower back) regions.
+This is due to years of wear and tear associated with twisting, bending and other movements performed by the neck and lower back.

 - Pain caused by inflammation at the site of the herniation

 - Pain that radiates along the length of the affected nerve

 - Tingling or numbness in the areas of the body affected by the pinched nerve